databricks/terraform-provider-databricks/docs/index.md

 There are `ARM_*` environment variables provide a way to share authentication configuration using the `databricks` provider alongside the [`azurerm` provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest).

 When a workspace is created using a service principal account, that service principal account is automatically added to the workspace as a member of the admins group.
 To add a new service principal account to an existing workspace, create a [databricks_service_principal](resources/service_principal.md).

+## Special configurations for GCP

+The provider works with [Google Cloud CLI authentication](https://cloud.google.com/sdk/docs/authorizing) to facilitate local development workflows.
+For automated scenarios, a service principal auth is necessary using `google_service_account` parameter with [impersonation](https://cloud.google.com/docs/authentication#service-accounts) and Application Default Credentials. and specification of  and `google_credentials` parameters).
+Alternatively, you could provide the service account key directly by passing it to `google_credentials` parameter (or `GOOGLE_CREDENTIALS` environment variable)

 ## Miscellaneous configuration parameters